-- WMS newsletters & issue updates provide accurate and up to the minute information on critical health care issues. - Website provides a wealth of up to date information and interactive communication. - An exclusive Members Only section provides more detailed information for WMS members. - Tailored information sent to members to meet specific communication needs. - · Quarterly reports updating members on the activity of the Board of Trustees - Wyoming Medicine magazine published bi-annually to inform members of important issues, educate the public about important medical topics and improve the image of medicine in Wyoming. - Annual meeting offering CME opportunities, discussion about relevant health care topics, and networking with like-minded professionals
+- WMS newsletters & issue updates provide accurate and up to the minute information on critical health care issues. - Website provides a wealth of up to date information and interactive communication. - Tailored information sent to members to meet specific communication needs. - Quarterly reports updating members on the activity of the Board of Trustees $\,$ - Wyoming Medicine magazine published bi-annually to inform members of important issues, educate the public about important medical topics and improve the image of medicine in Wyoming. - Annual meeting offering CME opportunities, discussion about relevant health care topics, and networking with like-minded professionals